“4 In him [Jesus] was life; and the life was the light of men.5 And the light shineth in darkness; and the darkness comprehended it not.” – John 1:4-5

 Source: Encyclopedia of New Age Beliefs

 “Enlightenment is one of the words that everyone respects.
 What is enlightenment?
 This concept allegedly describes a higher order of existence and grander state of being.
 New Age “enlightenment” teaches the internal recognition by the individual that he or she is one essence with God or ultimate reality, with all that this implies.
-The final goal of almost all serious New Age practice, as well as of many within occultism, Hinduism, Buddhism, Sufism, Sikhism, and other forms of mysticism is “enlightenment.”
-Far from being a spiritual evolution leap for mankind, enlightenment is a rather an unprogressive encounter with the demonic.
+The final goal of almost all serious New Age practice, as well as of many within occultism, Hinduism, Buddhism, Sufism, Sikhism, and other forms of mysticism, is “enlightenment.”
+Far from being a spiritual evolution leap for mankind, enlightenment is a rather unprogressive encounter with the demonic.
 The experience itself can be described as profound and pleasant.
-Nevertheless the experience is really an impersonation of the divine by the demonic for purposes of spiritual deception and enslavement.
-The devils primal rebellion was about the desire to be as God.
+Nevertheless, the experience is really an impersonation of the divine by the demonic for purposes of spiritual deception and enslavement.
+The devil’s primal rebellion was about the desire to be as God.
 It is not surprising that he would weave the mechanics of human demonization to look like godhood and call it an enlightened state of being.
 What the living eternal God desires for us is to be regenerated by the Holy Spirit by repenting of our sins and turning to the Lord and God Jesus Christ.
-True enlightenment comes from Jesus and the more we know Him the more we are enlightened (John 1:4-5).”
+True enlightenment comes from Jesus and the more we know Him the more we are enlightened (John 1:4-5)”

 Enlightenment and Demonization